 We have introduced the nonparametric Bayesian counterpart of HMMs, HDP-HMMs, previously.
 Therefore one natural way to extend nonparametric methods in acoustic modeling is to replace HMMs with HDP-HMMs.
-However, HDP-HMM is a fully ergodic model (all states are connected to each other) while in speech application we usually need a more constraint topology to model a time sequence.
-Especially, left-to-right topology is proved to be useful in speech recognition and similar applications (Rabiner, 1989).
-We are proposing a new type of HDP-HMM that is restricted in this sense.
+However, HDP-HMM is a fully ergodic model (all states are connected to each other) while in speech applications we usually need a more constrained topology.
+The left-to-right topology has proven to be useful in speech recognition and similar applications (Rabiner, 1989).
+We propose a new type of HDP-HMM that is restricted in this sense.
 Therefore, the model is still learning its structure (number of states and possible skip transitions) while it remains within the left-to-right family of HMMs.
 There are two approaches to do this.
 The first approach is to use a regular HDP-HMM and then convert it into a left-to-right structure and the second one is to directly define a left-to-right HDP-HMM.
 Here we propose to develop the second approach while comparing the result with the first approach.
 Therefore developing a left-to-right HDP-HMM and developing the inference algorithm (by updating the block sampler for the new model) is one of the proposed contributions of this research.

-Figure 5 shows the discovered structure for phonemes /aa/ and /sh/ using the proposed model and with different amount of training data.
-As it can be seen from this figure as data increases the system can learn a more complex model for the same phoneme.
-It is also important to note that learned structure for each phoneme is different and which reflects underlying differences among phonemes.
+Figure 5 shows the discovered structure for phonemes /aa/ and /sh/ using the proposed model.
+As the amount of data increases the system can learn a more complex model for the same phone.
+It is also important to note that structure learned for each phone is different and reflects underlying differences between phones.